EV makers such as Nio (NYSE:NIO), Xpeng (NYSE:XPEV) and Li Auto (NASDAQ:LI) are China’s new breed of automobile companies.

 While Xpeng’s R&D spending to revenue ratio was significantly higher in prior fiscal years, the ratio may not be realistic as the company has yet to generate significant sales back then.

 Therefore, a more realistic ratio for Xpeng is shown in fiscal 2020 at about 30%.

-As of fiscal 2021, Xpeng’s R&D budget with respect to revenue totaled only 20%, still the highest among its peers despite having significantly declined from the prior year.
+As of fiscal 2022, Xpeng’s R&D budget with respect to revenue totaled only 19%, still significantly higher compared to peers despite having been on a decline.

-In short, Tesla’s R&D intensity has been the lowest compared to Chinese EV makers between fiscal 2018 and 2021 and will most likely remain so in the future when Tesla is becoming a more mature company.
+In short, Tesla’s R&D intensity has been the lowest compared to Chinese EV makers between fiscal 2018 and 2022 and will most likely remain so in the future as Tesla is becoming a more mature company.